General Secretary of the Chinese Communist Party

 According to the CCP constitution, the general secretary is elected during a plenary session of the Central Committee.
-The general secretary serves as an ex officio member of the Politburo Standing Committee (PSC), China's de facto top decision-making body.
+The term of the office is the same of that as the Central Committee, which is five years, and there is no limit to the number of consecutive terms.
+The general secretary serves as an ex officio member of the Politburo Standing Committee (PSC), China's top decision-making body.
 The general secretary is also the head of the Secretariat, and sets the agenda of Central Committee, Politburo and PSC meetings.
-As the leader of the world's largest economy by GDP purchasing power parity (PPP), the second largest economy by GDP nominal, the largest military in the world by personnel, a recognized nuclear weapons state, UN Security Council permanent member, and a great power, the general secretary is considered to be one of the world's most powerful political figures.
+Additionally, the general secretary sets the agenda of the decision-making and coordinating bodies of the CCP Central Committee.
+At the National Congress, the general secretary delivers the political report.
+Although the CCP constitution is vague on the powers of the general secretary, as the leader of the sole ruling party in the country, the position effectively grants the officeholder leadership and decision-making power in the party, the state, law, diplomacy, and ideology in China.
+As the leader of the world's largest economy by GDP purchasing power parity (PPP), the second largest economy by GDP nominal, the largest military in the world by personnel, a recognized nuclear weapons state, UN Security Council permanent member, and a superpower, the general secretary is considered to be one of the world's most powerful political figures.

-The incumbent general secretary is Xi Jinping, who took office on 15 November 2012 and was re-elected twice on 25 October 2017 and 23 October 2022.
+The incumbent general secretary of the CCP Central Committee is Xi Jinping, who was elected at the first plenary session of the 18th CCP Central Committee in on 15 November 2012, and re-elected twice at the first plenary session of the 19th CCP Central Committee 25 October 2017 and the first plenary session of the 20th CCP Central Committee on 23 October 2022.